uber-archive/idl/README.md

   * `/etc/idlrc`
   * `/etc/idl/config`

-### The `./idl/` folder
+### The `./idl/` directory

-All services and clients will have a `./idl/` folder at the root of the repo.
-All thrift IDL files are contained in this folder.
+All services and clients will have a `./idl/` directory at the root of the repo.
+All thrift IDL files are contained in this directory.

-Service authors need to understand how this folder is organized and should only every edit/modify the thrift IDL files for the service in question.
-Client authors should never have to edit/modify files in this folder and should only use the files contained therein as references for the interfaces they are consuming.
+Service authors need to understand how this directory is organized and should only every edit/modify the thrift IDL files for the service in question.
+Client authors should never have to edit/modify files in this directory and should only use the files contained therein as references for the interfaces they are consuming.

-The idl folder is organized so that every thrift IDL file (for the service being authored or the services being consumed) is located at a sub-path that mirrors the git remote `origin` URL of a service.
+The idl directory is organized so that every thrift IDL file (for the service being authored or the services being consumed) is located at a sub-path that mirrors the git remote `origin` URL of a service.